Lieferung vor Weihnachten: Noch 5 Tage, 20 Stunden

 4,5(50)Abgeben

-From award-winning poet Benjamin Alire Sáenz comes In Perfect Light, a haunting novel depicting the cruelties of cultural displacement and the resilience of those who are left in its aftermath.
-In Perfect Light is the story of two strong-willed people who are forever altered by a single tragedy.
-After Andés Segovia's parents are killed in a car accident when he is still a young boy, his older brother decides to steal the family away to Juárez, Mexico.
-That decision, made with the best intentions, sets into motion the unraveling of an American family.
-Years later, his family destroyed, Andés is left to make sense of the chaos -- but he is ill-equipped to make sense of his life.
-He begins a dark journey toward self-destruction, his talent and brilliance brought down by the weight of a burden too frightening and maddening to bear alone.
-The manifestation of this frustration is a singular rage that finds an outlet in a dark and seedy El Paso bar -- leading him improbably to Grace Delgado.
-Recently confronted with her own sense of isolation and mortality, Grace is an unlikely angel, a therapist who agrees to treat Andés after he is arrested in the United States.
-The two are suspicious of each other, yet they slowly arrive at a tentative working relationship that allows each of them to examine his and her own fragile and damaged past.
-Andés begins to confront what lies behind his own violence, and Grace begins to understand how she has contributed to her own self-exile and isolation.
-What begins as an intriguing favor to a friend becomes Grace's lifeline -- even as secrets surrounding the death of Andés' parents threaten to strain the connection irreparably.
-With the urgent, unflinching vision of a true storyteller and the precise, arresting language of a poet, Sáenz's In Perfect Light bears witness to the cruelty of circumstance and, more than offering escape, the novel offers the possibility of salvation.
+From award-winning poet Benjamin Alire Sáenz comes a haunting novel that explores the cruelties of cultural displacement and the resilience of those affected.
+The story revolves around two strong-willed individuals forever changed by a single tragedy.
+After Andés Segovia's parents are killed in a car accident during his childhood, his older brother decides to take the family to Juárez, Mexico, a choice that unravels their American family.
+Years later, with his family shattered, Andés struggles to make sense of his chaotic life.
+His journey leads him toward self-destruction, as he grapples with a burden too heavy to bear alone.
+This frustration manifests as a singular rage, which finds an outlet in a seedy El Paso bar, ultimately leading him to Grace Delgado.
+Recently faced with her own isolation and mortality, Grace, an unlikely therapist, agrees to help Andés after his arrest.
+Though initially suspicious of each other, they gradually form a tentative working relationship, allowing them to confront their own fragile pasts.
+As Andés faces the roots of his violence, Grace begins to understand her role in her own self-exile.
+What starts as a favor becomes Grace's lifeline, even as secrets surrounding Andés' parents' death threaten their connection.
+Through precise language and an urgent narrative, Sáenz's work bears witness to the cruelty of circumstance while offering the possibility of salvation.

 In Perfect Light